 Make More Money By Offering Credit To Bettors

 New business owners are often advised not to give credit.
-It is understandable considering one report by Credit Wagering revealed only 20 percent of bettors who bet on credit and lose pay up.
-This would mean that 80 percent of bettors have to bet with cash and lose to cover the loss of those that bet on credit.
+It is understandable considering one report by Credit Wagering revealed only 20 percent of bettors who bet on credit lose pay up.
+This would mean that 80 percent of bettors have to bet with cash and lose to cover the loss of those who bet on credit.

 But, this is not meant to scare you.
 Once you investigate the credibility of your bettors using the above tips, you can run a smooth pay per head sportsbook business.
 This will make you money because bettors tend to bet more on credit than cash.